OMA Logo

 How do the different categories of weight loss medications compare in terms of cost?

 As with many medications, some weight loss drugs have been on the market longer, have generic alternatives, and tend to be more affordable.
-GLP-1s are notoriously costly.
-The Kaiser Family Foundation estimates the annual net price of Wegovy at $13,600.
+In 2025, the phentermine-topiramate ER (Qsymia) combination became available in generic form.
+The GLP-1 related medications are particularly costly.
+The Kaiser Family Foundation estimates the annual net retail price of Wegovy at $13,600.
+However, both Eli Lilly and Novo Nordisk have direct purchase options that greatly reduce the monthly price for patients that do not have insurance coverage.
 According to GoodRx, phentermine can be had for as little as $10.

 Direct Purchase Options